 According to Psychology Today, one of a parent’s biggest responsibilities is to teach your child independence.
 While your child will not fully be independent until they reach adulthood, it is important to ensure your child learns how to do things on their own as they develop.
 This should be an easy process if you support it, because toddlers love learning new skills and enjoy doing things on their own.
-Here are seven activities for encouraging independence in toddlers.
+Here are five tips for how to encourage independence in toddlers as well as a list of activities to promote independence in toddlers.

 Encouraging independence in toddlers starts with just embracing a new mindset.
 It is often tough for busy parents to allow toddlers to do things for themselves, even though it takes longer and won’t be as perfect as when the parent does it!
+However, young children need extra time to develop new skills.
 Just slow down a bit and take pleasure in watching them show their curiosity and drive to do things themselves.
-Instead of saying, “Let me do it,” give your toddler the time and space they need to do it and then congratulate them on their hard work and perseverance!
+Instead of saying, “Let me do it,” give your toddler the time and space they need to do it.
+Then congratulate them on their hard work and perseverance!

 Teaching New Skills Every Week